thebonbon/arma_stopCiv/README.md

 # arma_stopCiv
-Stops and orders near civillian drivers to stop and get out of their vehicle
+Orders near civillian drivers to stop and get out of their vehicle

 # Installtion
 Execute the initServer.sqf